software-mansion-labs/EIP712-cairo-article/article.md

     return ();
 }
 ```
-We need to call `finaliza_keccak` because of an internal batching done
+We need to call `finaliza_keccak` because of the internal batching done.
 inside it.
-Failing to call `finalize_keccak()`, will make the keccak function unsound - the prover will be able to choose any value as the keccak's result.
+Failing to call `finalize_keccak()` will make the keccak function unsound - the prover will be able to choose any value as the keccak's result.
 ## Finalizing
-If everything matches no exception will be thrown and `save_connected_addresses` function will be called which will bind our two addresses together.<br/>
+If everything matches, no exception will be thrown and `save_connected_addresses` function will be called, which will bind our two addresses together. <br/>

 ```cairo
 %lang starknet